devXprite/infoooze/README.md

 ## 🚀 Usage

-After installing you can run by just typing infoooze.
+After installing you can run tool by just typing infoooze.

 ```sh
 infoooze [options] [value]